Your membership has expired

 Why you should: Because you never know what you might find out.

 What you should do: If you’re buying from a dealer, ask whether you can get the name and contact information of the previous owner.
-Unless it’s a former rental or leased vehicle, you can often find the former owner’s name on the title, or you might get lucky and find it on a document in the glove box or somewhere else in the car.
+Unless it’s a former rental or leased vehicle, you can often find the former owner’s name on the title, or you might get lucky and find it on a document in the glove box or elsewhere else in the car.
 Don’t believe a dealer who tells you federal law prohibits the dealership from revealing former owner information.
 In fact, some states—including Kentucky, Maine, and Massachusetts—require dealers to turn over former owner information if it’s reasonably available.

 7. Get a Mechanic's Inspection